pnucolab/readretro-website/docs/source/user_guide/user_guide_cli.rst

        * You must also ensure the corresponding vocabulary files (e.g., `vocab.txt` or `vocab.pt`) are correctly located relative to the checkpoints or specify their paths if the script requires it, especially when using custom-trained models.
 Default paths are usually configured for the provided Zenodo models.
        * Additional options (e.g., for iteration count, beam size) might be available.
 Use `run_readretro --help` if available, or refer to the underlying `run.py` script for configurable parameters.

-Multi-step Evaluation (`eval.py`)
+Multi-step Evaluation
 ------------------------------------------------------------------------------------------------------------

-   This script evaluates the accuracy of the planned multi-step pathways against a ground truth dataset.
+   This script(`eval.py`) evaluates the accuracy of the planned multi-step pathways against a ground truth dataset.

    .. code-block:: bash